lbozarth/keywordexpansion/README.md

 # keywordexpansion
-code and data for the paper "Keyword Expansion Techniques for Mining Social Movement Data on Social Media"
+Code and data for the paper "Keyword Expansion Techniques for Mining Social Movement Data on Social Media"